Semiparametric inference of effective reproduction number dynamics from wastewater pathogen surveillance data: Simulation

-To assess performance across many simulated data sets, we examined frequentist properties of our four models, summarised in Figure \ref{fig:freq_metrics_baseline}.
-Boxplot solid lines represent medians, hinges are upper and lower quartiles and whiskers are at most 1.5 times the inter-quartile range from the median.
+To assess performance across many simulated data sets, we examined frequentist properties of our four models, summarized in Figure \ref{fig:freq_metrics_baseline}.
+Boxplot solid lines represent medians, hinges are upper and lower quartiles and whiskers are at most 1.5 times larger than the upper and lower quartiles.
 Envelope is a measure of coverage.
 For each simulation the envelope is the proportion of time points for which an 80\% credible interval from the posterior distribution captured the true value of interest.
 Ideally it should be 0.8.
 We chose to use 80\% credible intervals as estimates of the 80\% quantiles have less Monte Carlo Error than 95\% quantiles, so fewer data sets are needed to estimate them well.
-We include the corresponding 95\% credible interval results in Appendix Figure \ref{fig:freq_metrics_95CI}.
+The corresponding 95\% credible interval results are displayed in Web Figure A13.
 Mean credible interval width (MCIW) is the mean of 80\% credible interval widths across time points within a simulation.
 Absolute deviation is a measure of bias, and is the mean of the absolute difference between the posterior median and the true value at each time point.
 Finally, mean absolute sequential variation (MASV) measures how well each method captures the variation in the effective reproduction number across time by computing the mean of the absolute difference between the posterior median at $t$ and the posterior median at $t-1$.
 We compare this to the true mean absolute sequential variation in each simulation.
 The EIRR-ww model outperforms the SEIRR-ww model in terms of bias, precision, and coverage.
 Both the SEIR-cases model and the EIR-cases model outperform the EIRR-ww model in terms of bias and precision.
 The EIR-cases model is slightly more biased and less precise than the SEIR-cases model.
 Although the EIRR-ww model has less precision than case based models, this simulation shows that models using wastewater data can be used to estimate the effective reproduction number reasonably well.